 - UC Emergency Loan Program

-- Fee Assistance: all career staff employees, with a minimum of one year of service, who wish to take courses supporting their individual UC career plans may apply to the Career Staff Development Fee Assistance Program.
+- Fee Assistance: all career staff employees, with a minimum of one year of service, who wish to take courses supporting their individual UC career plans may apply.

 - Public Service Loan Forgiveness Program: borrowers may qualify for forgiveness of the remaining balance of their Direct Loans after they have made 120 qualifying payments on those loans while employed full time by certain public service employers such as the University of California.
-Please refer to the UC Riverside page as it applies to UC Davis as well (just substitute your payroll) and is very comprehensive.
+Please refer to the UC Public Service Loan Forgiveness page as it applies to all UC campuses and is very comprehensive.

 Financial Literacy Resources: